 features, it offered up to 100 hours of standard definition digital recording.
 Also,

 it included optional picture-in-picture (PIP) or separate programming in

 High-definition (HD) and HD DVR...

 Dish Network's ViP 211 receiver

-has a single HD/standard digital tuner.
+had a single HD/standard digital tuner.
 An integrated off-air

 antenna).
-However, it is not DVR capable.
+However, it was not DVR capable.

 Dish Network's top-of-the-line

 receiver was ViP622 DVR with two satellite tuners and added